VEGA Technical Reference

 CURSOR_CTRL |

 R/W | Bit 0 ENABLE.
-Other bits reserved. |
+The other bits are reserved. |

 0x002C |